nathaneltitane/dextop/README.md

 The X11 method uses a native display server application 'termux-x11' alongside the Termux:X11 android application package and forwards the display using your device's native resolution and DPI settings using your device' hardware platform (GPU).

-In either case, you can think of the experience as setting up a VM (virtual machine) on a typical laptop or desktop computer and accessing it through the a viewer.
+In either case, you can think of the experience as setting up a VM (virtual machine) on a typical laptop or desktop computer and accessing it through a viewer.

 ### Hardware requirements: